-Instructors analyze current behaviors confronted in and out of the classroom and learn new strategies to manage unprofessional behavior.
+Instructors analyze current behaviors confronted in and out of the classroom and learn strategies to manage unprofessional behavior.
 Instructors are made aware that standard professional conduct is not immediately grasped by college students, and the end result of this session is a list of definable behaviors and why they are expected in the professional environment.

 Instructors identify the different learning modalities and complete a Multiple Intelligences Survey for Adults.
 After reviewing film clips of effective and ineffective teaching strategies, the instructors take part in collaborative learning techniques that they can apply in their classrooms no matter what their disciplines.